kgryte/javascript-style-guide/README.md

 x >> 0;
 ```

-* Take JSPerf tests with a grain of salt, as results can vary significantly from browser to browser and browser version to version.
+* Take JSPerf tests with a grain of salt, as results can vary significantly from browser to browser and across browser versions.